 Where the design community meets.

-Conroe, TX Front-end developer at HostGator Joined about 5 years ago
+Conroe, TX Front-end developer at HostGator Joined over 5 years ago

 I was the first one to recommend not to use Bootstrap on IRC or IRL, I usually suggested to start from scratch because of more control and ad-hoc solutions.
 Also, I complained about the bloat.